Mental health nurse

 At college, you can do an HNC in Care and Administrative Practice, which could lead to an undergraduate pre-registration nursing degree.

-Widening Participation supports adult learners who want to go to university.
-If you’re an adult with few or no qualifications, the Scottish Widening Access Programme (SWAP) can help you get into higher education.
+Widening participation supports adult learners who want to go to university.
+If you’re an adult with few or no qualifications, you can get into higher education through the Scottish Widening Access Programme (SWAP).
 Many universities also provide access programmes to help learners get the degree entry qualifications they need.

 Fully-funded routes to degree level nursing are available if you’re an experienced nursing support worker who wants to become a registered staff nurse.

 The following universities in Scotland offering undergraduate programmes in mental health nursing, approved by the NMC:

 - Glasgow Caledonian University